$43.89-$54.37 hourly / $7,606.92-$9,423.64 monthly / $91,283.04-$113,083.68 annual

 Formulates and defines computer systems requirements and recommends techniques for processing data.

-Writes and maintains batch and on-line computer programs for mainframes, servers, and personal computers.
+Writes and maintains batch scripts for computer applications, servers, and personal computers.

 Creates job control language for batch operations.